cart icon

 Advantages and disadvantages of individual lump sums

-you can take all your pension pot in one go or a series of smaller lump sums.
-Saving some of your tax-free cash to access later on
+You can take all your pension pot in one go or a series of smaller lump sums.
+Saving some of your tax-free cash to access later on.

-you can spread your tax liability over years by taking small lump sums
+You can spread your tax liability over years by taking small lump sums.

-a simple way to access tax-free cash and taxable income at the same time
+A simple way to access tax-free cash and taxable income at the same time.

-it lets you delay big pension decisions – if you have not yet decided how to access your pension in the long term, you can take lump sums in the meantime
+It lets you delay big pension decisions – if you have not yet decided how to access your pension in the long term, you can take lump sums in the meantime.

 How to apply for individual lump sums (UFPLS)